simomorphine/humble_systems_theorey_cost_geometry_under_investigation/docs/energy_distance_and_equilibrium.md

 ---

 ## 1. The Belief Space and Energy Quasi-Metric

-**motivation:** Imagine a moving agent evolving in a belief space.
+**Motivation.** Imagine a moving agent evolving in a belief space.
 The agent aims to transition from a belief state $A$ to a belief state $B$.
-We observe several key properties: moving from $A$ to $B$ requires an energy cost, while remaining in place—i.e., not updating the belief—incurs no cost.
+We observe several key properties: moving from $A$ to $B$ requires an energy cost, while remaining in place — i.e., not updating the belief — incurs no cost.
 Moreover, this energy cost is always positive.

 The central question motivating this work is: what conditions are required for this energy cost to form a quasi-metric (triangular inequality holds)?
 The answer is subtle.
 The energy cost may or may not satisfy the properties of a quasi-metric.
 However, even when it fails to do so, we propose that a *regulation debt* naturally emerges.

-Formally, assume that with probability $\alpha$, the cost behaves as a quasi-metric, and with probability (1 - $\alpha$), a regulation debt is generated instead.
+Formally, assume that with probability $\alpha$, the cost behaves as a quasi-metric, and with probability $(1 - \alpha)$, a regulation debt is generated instead.
 This leads us to focus on the complex-valued quantity:

-$$
-\text{cost} + i \cdot \text{debt}.
+$$\text{cost} + i \cdot \text{debt}.$$
-$$

 This object captures both the geometric structure (when quasi-metric properties hold) and the corrective or compensatory dynamics (when they fail), offering a richer framework for understanding motion in belief spaces.